pytorch/torchchat/README.md

 Set up ExecuTorch by following the instructions [here](https://pytorch.org/executorch/stable/getting-started-setup.html#setting-up-executorch).
 For convenience, we provide a script that does this for you.

-From the torchat root directory, run the following
+From the torchchat root directory, run the following
 ```
-export TORCHAT_ROOT=${PWD}
+export TORCHCHAT_ROOT=${PWD}
 ./scripts/install_et.sh
 ```

 This will create a build directory, git clone ExecuTorch to ./build/src, applies some patches to the ExecuTorch source code, install the ExecuTorch python libraries with pip, and install the required ExecuTorch C++ libraries to ./build/install.
 This will take a while to complete.

-After ExecuTorch is installed, you can build runner-et from the torchat root directory with the following
+After ExecuTorch is installed, you can build runner-et from the torchchat root directory with the following

 ```
-export TORCHAT_ROOT=${PWD}
+export TORCHCHAT_ROOT=${PWD}
 cmake -S ./runner-et -B build/cmake-out -G Ninja
 cmake --build ./build/cmake-out
 ```